Exceptional Golf

 The Royal also holds the record for hosting the most Canadian Amateur Championships – a milestone we are proud to hold.

-Many of our Members make an afternoon of it and enjoy the challenge of the Royal 9 followed by dinner in the clubhouse or at one of The Royal Ottawa’s sumptuous barbeque dinners.
+Many of our Members make an afternoon of it and enjoy the challenge of the Royal Nine followed by dinner in the Clubhouse.
 Our popular “Nine and Dine” special package offers our Members the opportunity to bring guests for a round on the Royal Nine with dinner in a relaxed yet challenging and fun environment.

 The Range

-The Royal’s new, eight-acre Range sports a 55,000 square foot main tee deck equipped with both natural grass hitting bays and 24 Turfhound artificial hitting mats for use during inclement weather, shoulder seasons, and for rotating maintenance days.
+The Royal’s Range is fully equipped with TrackMan Golf Technology and sports a 55,000 square-foot main tee deck equipped with both natural grass-hitting bays and Turfhound artificial hitting mats.
 This keeps our Range accessible with quality hitting surfaces for longer periods of time than a standard range.

 The Academy

-Each fitting bay is equipped with a 12 foot tall retractable door that transforms the bays into completely private teaching & practice bays on The Range in good weather.
-In poor weather or in shoulder seasons, the doors close and the bays become climate-controlled rooms where you can continue to work on every aspect of your golf game, year-round, regardless of weather.
+The Academy features two full-size fitting bays equipped with 12-foot tall retractable doors that transform the bays into completely private bays for teaching and practice.
+In poor weather or in the off-season, the doors close and you can continue to work on every aspect of your golf game.

 Worldwide Reciprocal Privileges